-The processing of coffee generally consists of drying, and roasting.
+The processing of coffee generally consists of drying and roasting.
 Which is very similar to the other famous caffeine containing stimulants such as yerba maté, tea, and guarana.
-This process is suggested to reduce the bitter flavour, add a roasted flavour, prevent further oxidation of the polyphenols through destruction of the enzymes responsible, and free the caffeine and other xanthine alkaloids from the chlorogenic acids.
+This process is suggested to reduce the bitter flavor, add a roasted flavor, prevent further oxidation of the polyphenols through destruction of the enzymes responsible, and free the caffeine and other xanthine alkaloids from the chlorogenic acids.
 In doing so, the constituents of the seeds change.

 Pharmacology & Medical Research